 VPN services with full IPv6 support

-Most VPNs have been slow to accommodate this transition to IPv6 and update their server networks accordingly.
+Most VPNs have been slow to accommodate this transition to IPv6 and update their server networks accordingly, even in 2022 with more devices online.
 Of course, upgrading servers to support IPv6 is an expensive and difficult fix.
 So it’s understandable that it’s not (yet) a top priority.

 Right now, we only see a few VPN services offering full IPv6 support, whereby you will receive both an IPv4 and IPv6 address when you connect to the VPN server.
 So without further delay, let’s examine some IPv6 VPNs.